top of page

 “It’s a way of letting them know that I might not be myself everyday.”

 This can be as simple as an email to our academic advisor (our go-to person outside of our selected course).
-Or arranging a private meeting with them at a time that best suits us.
+Or we might prefer to arrange a private meeting with them at a time that best suits us.

 Being honest and open (to the point that we are comfortable) with our tutors can also alleviate the stress and anxiety of having to go through university ‘alone’.
 So do not hesitate to reach out.